aruna1983/exeter-exercise/README.md

 # exeter-exercise
-Client (Angular) app is created inside client folder Server (ASP.Net Web Api Core) app si created inside server folder
+- Client (Angular) app is created inside client folder
+- Server (ASP.Net Web Api Core) app si created inside server folder

-#prerequisites
+# Prerequisites
 - Node and npm
 - angular cli - 8.3.19
-    If you don't have angular cli, you can install by running  npm i -g @angular/cli
+    If you don't have angular cli, you can install by running  `npm i -g @angular/cli`
 - .Net Core 2.1 (Optional)

 # Running Client

-By running the below commands to
+Run the below commands in sequence
-- cd client
+- `cd client`
-- npm install
+- `npm install`
-- ng serve
+- `ng serve`
-    Angular app should successfully build and serve at http://localhost:4200
+    - Angular app should build successfully and serve at http://localhost:4200

 # Testing angular application

-Running 'ng test' should run the unit test for all the specs
+Running `ng test` should run the unit test for all the specs

 # Code Coverage